-Mobile Money/ Digital Wallets

-Digital wallets allow customers to make payments to selected merchants and other individuals through their mobile phones.
+Mobile Money/ Digital Wallets allows customers to make payments to selected merchants and other individuals through their mobile phones.
 Bill payments and purchases of goods and services are among the cashless transactions that can be made.
 To enjoy the benefits of mobile money, the customer has to register and open an account with the mobile money service provider.